efwoods/React-Native-Mobile-App/README.md

 # React-Native-Mobile-App
-A Tutorial in creating React Mobile Applications: Coming Soon!
+A tutorial in creating React Mobile Applications: Coming Soon!